EmoryAir/EmoryAir.github.io/documentation/LowCostSensorSchematics.md

 ```
 Moderate
 ```
-* PM 2.5 Concentration
+* PM<sub>2.5</sub> Concentration
 ```
 17
 ```
 What does this mean?
 Well if you go onto your phone's weather app and look around for a bit you will most definitely see an Air Quality reading.
-So, to boil it down, what you are esentially doing with this sensor is taking just the reading for PM2.5, and the display will show you what that concentration of PM2.5 equivaltes to on the Air Quality Index.
+So, to boil it down, what you are esentially doing with this sensor is taking just the reading for PM<sub>2.5</sub>, and the display will show you what that concentration of PM<sub>2.5</sub> equivaltes to on the Air Quality Index.
 This scale, as shown above, ranges from good to harmful.
 A level of "good" means that there are no health risks for people caused by the air quality.
 The next level is "moderate" so the only health risks present are those for people already at risk of respiratory issues.
 Following this is "unhealthy for sensitive groups."
 This is to warn, namely, the elderly and children of the risks of exsessive outdoor exposure.
 The next three are just in increasing levels of severity and all imply health effects for the general population.
 Those levels are, in order, as follows: "unhealthy, very unhealthy, and hazardous."
 For further reading: https://www.airnow.gov/aqi/aqi-basics/

-PM2.5 is measured in micrograms per cubic meter (1,000,000 micrograms = 1 grams).
-To put this to scale, a few common items that weigh a gram include: a raisin, or a paper clip.
-So to get one microgram you would have to cut a raisin into 1,000,000 pieces.
-That is the measure of PM2.5 in the air.

-Here is a list of of EPA AQI levels and their equivalent PM2.5 concentration levels:
+Here is a list of of EPA AQI levels and their equivalent PM<sub>2.5</sub> concentration levels:

 * Example: AQI Category
 ```
-Index Values, PM2.5 Concentration
+Index Values, PM<sub>2.5</sub> Concentration
 ```
 * Good
 ```